osisoft/AVEVA-Adapter-MQTT-Docs/V1/PI-Adapter-for-MQTT-overview/pi-adapter-for-mqtt-principles-of-operation.md

 ## Data collection

 The adapter collects time-series data from the MQTT server using Topics.
-The generic MQTT adapter only supports data from devices producing Json payload, the MQTT Sparkplug B adapter also supports data from devices adhering to the Sparkplug B specification.
-For more information see [PI Adapter for MQTT data selection configuration](xref:PIAdapterForMQTTDataSelectionConfiguration) and [PI Adapter for MQTT Sparkplug B data selection configuration](xref:PIAdapterForMQTTSparkplugB).
+The generic MQTT adapter only supports data from devices producing Json <!-- capitalize JSON? > payload, the MQTT Sparkplug B adapter also supports data from devices adhering to the Sparkplug B specification.
+For more information see [PI Adapter for MQTT data selection configuration](xref:PIAdapterForMQTTDataSelectionConfiguration) and [PI Adapter for MQTT Sparkplug B data selection configuration](xref:PIAdapterForMQTTSparkplugB). <!-- This second link is not resolving >

 ### Data types